aptabase/aptabase-swift/README.md

 pod 'Aptabase', :git => 'https://github.com/aptabase/aptabase-swift.git', :tag => '0.0.7'
 ```

 ## Usage

+> If you're targeting macOS, you must first enable the `Outgoing Connections (Client)` checkbox under the `App Sandbox` section.

 First you need to get your `App Key` from Aptabase, you can find it in the `Instructions` menu on the left side menu.